The partial lunar eclipse was visible from most parts of South and East Asia, Europe, Africa and Australia.

 Try our new interactive eclipse maps.
 Zoom in and search for accurate eclipse times and visualizations for any location.

-Regions seeing, at least, some parts of the eclipse: Much of Europe, Much of Asia, Australia, Africa, East in South America, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing, at least, some parts of the eclipse: Europe, Asia, Australia, Africa, East in South America, Pacific, Atlantic, Indian Ocean, Antarctica.

 Eclipse Map and Animation

 Lunar eclipses can be visible from everywhere on the night side of the Earth, if the sky is clear.
 From some places the entire eclipse will be visible, while in other areas the Moon will rise or set during the eclipse.

 |Event||UTC Time||Time in Washington DC*||Visible in Washington DC|

 |Penumbral Eclipse began||Aug 7 at 15:50:01||Aug 7 at 11:50:01 am||No, below the horizon|